 The use of growth promoters is strictly prohibited across all our livestock supply chains - they have been banned from use in the European Union since 2006.
 Waitrose & Partners have pledged that this policy will apply to all branded goods on a commitment basis by 2026.
-Over the last year we have conducted an update to our supplier terms and conditions to ensure that this policy requirement is clear and included in the onboarding process for branded suppliers and we are working to make this part of the contractual review process to ensure the policy is fulfilled.
+Over the last two years we have conducted an update to our supplier terms and conditions to ensure that this policy requirement is clear and included in the onboarding process for branded suppliers and we are continuing to work to make this part of the contractual review process to ensure the policy is fulfilled.